 Taxed S Corporations.
-Lines 16 through 19 are to be completed by an S corporation that has made an election to be a Taxed S Corporation for this taxable year.
-A Taxed S Corporation pays the tax due on behalf of both resident and nonresident shareholders.
-In addition to the nonresident income from Lines 16, 18 and 19, Line 17 represents the resident portion of taxable income on whose behalf the Taxed S Corporation pays the tax due.
+Lines 17 through 19 are to be completed by an S corporation that has made an election to be a Taxed S Corporation for this taxable year.
+A Taxed S Corporation pays the tax due on behalf of all shareholders.